weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

 Below is a list of functions included in Game/.

 ## levelUp(uint32_t level);
-**Goal:** How to set up and verify a very simple function in a SAW contract.
+**Goal:** Determine how to set up and verify a very simple function in a SAW contract.

 **Lessons Learned**
 - How to declare a fresh variable in SAW